 How can EU-Africa cooperation programmes and partnerships be fostered to promote the transition to a circular economy?

 There are a lot on interdependencies between Europe and Africa.
 The African continent is the EU’s fourth trading partner when it comes to export and the third when it comes to exports.
 The transition to a circular economy, both in the EU as well as in Africa will have large implications for the trade flows and interactions between the two continents.
 However, up to now there is a lack of knowledge at EU institutions with regard to the current status of circular economy development in Africa and the topic is not a priority in cooperation initiatives and programmes between Europe and Africa.
-This project, led by Trinomics and supported by a versatile group of specialised partners (Adelphi, Cambridge Econometrics, TOMA-Now, Green Crossroads and Circle Economy), aims to fill this gap through the analysis of a number of issues relating to the transition to the circular economy in the EU and Africa and the interaction between the two.
+This project, led by Trinomics and supported by a versatile group of specialised partners (Adelphi, Cambridge Econometrics, The African Circular Economy Network (ACEN) and TOMA-Now, aims to fill this gap through the analysis of a number of issues relating to the transition to the circular economy in the EU and Africa and the interaction between the two.

 The project has started in August 2019 and will be finished in February 2021.

-- Investigate the current status of the circular economy in the African continent and eight case study countries:
+- The current status of the circular economy in terms of policies and private sector activities;

-- Analyse the potential opportunities and impacts of a transition to a circular economy in Africa;
+- The potential opportunities and impacts of a transition to a circular economy in Africa;

-- Impacts of the circular economy in Europe on Africa in terms of opportunities and trade-offs;
+- The impacts of the circular economy in Europe on Africa in terms of opportunities and trade-offs;

-- Analysing the potential of EU-Africa cooperation such as policy dialogues, development cooperation and trade relations to promote circular economy development in both continents.
+- The potential of Africa-EU cooperation such as policy dialogues, development cooperation and trade relations to promote circular economy development in both continents.